 The programme aims to help leaders in the region build strong connections, share knowledge, and develop the cultural intelligence required to grow ASEAN’s cities, realize the immense potential of the ASEAN Community and secure the future of its people for generations.

 “I really didn't know what to expect, but after attending the programme, I must say it is not like any other I have attended before.
-All the programmes I have attended were at Government level.
-This one was at the level of people to people as opposed to Govt to Govt.
+All the programmes I have attended were at a government level.
+This one was at the level of people to people as opposed to government to government.
 It surprised me, and was much needed, too.”

 The ASEAN Leaders Programme is made possible with the support of FWD.